-What exactly is the difference between 4G and 5G network?
+What exactly is the difference between the two networks?

 1. 5G network uses unique radio frequencies to bring the output that 4G networks fail to bring.
 This is the fundamental difference between 5G and 4G.

-The 5G network uses radio frequencies higher than 30 GHz.
+The Fifth Generation network uses radio frequencies higher than 30 GHz.
 The range goes to an upper limit of up to 300 GHz.
 On the other hand, the currently used 4G network operates on frequencies under 6 GHz.